JulianQuenet/JulianQuenet/README.md

 - 🔭 I’m currently working on **any projects I can do in my free time**

-- 👨‍💻 Currently learning react three fibre and three.js
+- 👨‍💻 Currently learning react three fibre, three.js and rapier